manisha-goyal/markov-process-solver/README.md

 ## Project Structure

-The project is structured around modular components for parsing, conversion, and solving, facilitating clear separation of concerns and extendibility.
-The core modules include:
+The project is structured around modular components for parsing, and solving, facilitating clear separation of concerns and extendibility.
+The core components include:

-- `main.py`: The entry point of the program, handling command-line arguments and orchestrating the solving process.
+- **`Node` Class**: Central to defining the states within the Markov Decision Process, it encapsulates each state's rewards, transitions, and probabilities.
+Critical for establishing the structure upon which policies and values are calculated.

-- `markov_solver.py`: Implements the core logic for the Markov process solver, including value iteration and policy computation.
+- **`Graph` Class**: Responsible for constructing the MDP's graph representation.
+It aggregates `Node` instances, forming the MDP's complete state-action graph.
+This component is key for organizing the MDP's structure and facilitating the subsequent solving process.

-- `policy_computation.py`: Dedicated to computing the optimal policy based on the current value estimates.
+- **`MDPSolver` Class**: The driving force behind solving the MDP, employing value iteration and policy improvement algorithms to determine optimal state values and policies.
+It iteratively refines policies and values, leveraging the graph structure to achieve convergence to optimal solutions.

-- `value_iteration.py`: Contains the implementation of the value iteration algorithm for estimating state values.
+- **Input Parsing**: Integrated within the `Graph` class, this functionality interprets and transforms input data into a structured graph format.
+It ensures the accurate representation of the MDP's states, actions, and transitions as defined by the input specifications.

-- `utils.py`: Provides utility functions for parsing input files and other miscellaneous tasks.
+- **Value Iteration and Policy Improvement**: Embedded within the `MDPSolver` class, these algorithms form the core computational mechanisms of the solver.
+Value iteration updates state values based on the Bellman equation, while policy improvement iteratively refines the policy towards optimality.